sjanhunen/dokimazo/papers/one-question.rst

 New Covenant: The very best the Law could do is "break your heart".
 But, thankfully, Christ came for those with a broken heart.
 That's what His ministry was all about.
 When God puts His Spirit and His Law into the hearts of the New Covenant people, Israel will be the nation that God always wanted.
 All the other nations of the world will take notice of this incredible nation.

+Deut 30:6 looks forward to the New Covenant.
+The cutting here is not in the flesh but in the heart.
+This is the only way to truly love God with all your heart and soul.
+The circumcision of the flesh was part of the law.
+But the cutting of the heart was what God was really after.
+I believe that "circumcision of the heart" was the real theme of the ministry of Christ while He was on earth.
+His teaching and ministry was focused on the heart because everything else flows out from there.
 The only alternative outcome was a blinded, hardened heart that wasn't touched by God.
 Only two responses are possible to the Law: being broken or being blinded.

 Unfortunately for the nation of Israel, not many had a heart like David's.
 They had opportunities to repent time and again.
 God was incredibly patient with them.
 But most of Israel had the opposite of a broken heart: a hardened heart.
 The only way the nation of Israel will fulfill the purpose God has for them is through a broken heart, not a hard heart.
 Christ told the Pharisees that if they would have believed Moses they would have believed Him.
 In other words, they really didn't get what the law was about.